 We depart Pescocostanzo after breakfast and a short drive takes us to the lakeside village of Barrea where we have a coffee before setting off on our walk to the delightful village of Opi.
 Stroll around the village before lunch in a small trattoria.
 In the afternoon we climb up into high pastures populated with wild horses which brings us to the town of Pescasséroli at 1160m.
 We stay in the beautiful hotel Villino Quintilliani on the edge of town for the next three nights.
 Dinner in a local restaurant this evening.
 (13km/8miles)

 Today we meet the shepherd and cheese maker, Giuseppe, who introduces us to his livestock and shows us how he makes his cheeses.
 There is the chance to taste the range of cheeses over lunch.
 Free afternoon to relax or take a short walk up to Mancino Castle which affords wonderful views over Pescasséroli.
-Dinner in a delightful family-owned restaurant this evening.
+Dinner in our hotel this evening.
 (6.5km/4.1miles)

 A magnificent final walk climbs 750m through beech woods to a spectacular ridge at 1800m.
 We follow this panoramic ridgeline along the regional border of Abruzzo and Molise before descending to mountain pastures and a small refuge where we have our picnic.
 In the afternoon we descend on shepherd’s tracks between ancient drystone walls which lead back to Pescasséroli.
-Final dinner in our hotel.
+Final dinner in a delightful family-run restaurant in the town.
 (11.4km/7.2miles am) + (5.8km/3.6miles pm)